JRegimbal/hat-box/_docs/information.md

 * <span id="license">**License**</span>: The kind of license this tool is or was available to be used under, if one could be found.
 When an [open source license](https://opensource.org/osd) is applied, the kind is specified (e.g., "Open Source (MIT)").
 Note that open source does not imply a tool is gratis!
+* <span id="venue">**Venue**</span>: The academic venues where publications presented the tool.
+Note that this will be "N/A" for theses and commercial products that were not included in a journal or conference proceeding.
+* <span id="use-case">**Intended Use Case**</span>: The primary purposes for which the tool was developed based on publications and documentation.
+Note that "Prototyping" in this context refers to prototyping and evaluating authoring tools themselves.

 ## Hardware Control Information